 Non-Restricted – A Non-Restricted PAL is required for firearms commonly used for hunting or sporting, i.e. shotguns and rifles

 Restricted – A Restricted PAL is required for handguns and some rifles and shotguns.
-Completing the non-restricted PAL Course & exam is a prerequisite for the restricted licence, effective July 1 2016, the Restricted course is 4 hours when completed within 7 days of taking the Non Restricted Course.
+Completing the non-restricted PAL Course & exam is a prerequisite for the restricted license, effective July 1, 2016, the Restricted course is 4 hours when completed within 7 days of taking the Non-Restricted Course.
 6 Hours when taken after that period of time.

 You will have to demonstrate that you know how to do routine things such as: